How to: Process Purchase Returns or Cancellations

 In the Direct Unit Cost field, enter the amount of the purchase allowance.

 Assign the purchase allowance as an item charge to the items in the posted receipt.
-For more information, see Use Item Charges to Account for Additional Trade Costs.
-When you have assigned the allowance, return to the Purchase Credit Memo page.
+For more information, see How to: Use Item Charges to Account for Additional Trade Costs.
+When you have assigned the allowance, return to the Purchase Credit Memo window.

 When you post the purchase return order, the purchase allowance is added to the relevant purchase entry amount.
 In this way, you can maintain accurate inventory valuation.